Vyral/base-template/_posts/2018-09-14-how-to-make-the-winning-offer-in-a-multiple-offer-situation.md

 Second, **get pre-qualified or pre-approved**.
 Taking the initiative to work with a lender before you make an offer will let the seller know you mean business.
 Getting pre-approved or pre-qualified will also tell you what your budget is, what your monthly mortgage payment will be, and what price range you can afford to shop in.

 A pre-qualification is an estimate of how much money you’ll be able to secure a loan for, and all it takes is a 10-minute phone call.
-A pre-approval means your file has been reviewed and approved and, barring any unforeseen circumstances, you should receive a letter from your lender that you can include with you offer.
+A pre-approval means your file has been reviewed and approved and, barring any unforeseen circumstances, you should receive a letter from your lender that you can include with your offer.
 With a pre-approval, you’ll need to gather documents of income, finances, retirement, credit checks, etc., to be reviewed and verified.
 Your lender and agent can help you determine whether a pre-approval or a pre-qualification is the best option for you, but in this market, I suggest getting a pre-approval.

 {% include pullquote.html %}